Computation of optimal beams in weak turbulence: Introduction

 However, such a formulation of the analytical expression for $\mathcal{H}$ is still hard to compute.
 The fine discretization and the high dimensionality issue encountered in the nonlinear regime are still present here.
 As will be presented in Section~\ref{sec:calH_physical}, this expression results in an $8$-fold integral in a full 3D simulation for each entry of $\mathcal{H}$, and is numerically prohibitive.
-However, since many empirical models for atmospheric turbulence have special structure on the Fourier domain, we convert our calculation to the Fourier domain as well to calculate the counterpart $\calH_\rmf$, see Section~\ref{sec:calH_Fourier}.
+As some intuition toward reducing the computational cost, one observation is that many empirical models for atmospheric turbulence have special structure on the Fourier domain, and thus it is expected that calculations can be significantly simplified if conducted on the Fourier side.
+The Fourier-space perspective, however, has not been taken previously in the literature on optimal beams.
+In our calculation, we fully take advantage of the encoded turbulence structure in the Fourier domain, and convert our calculation to that of $\calH_\rmf$, the Fourier-space counterpart of $\mathcal{H}$; see Section~\ref{sec:calH_Fourier}.
 This allows us to incorporate some well-known assumptions on the medium's structure with ease.
 We use homogeneous assumption, small-length-scale cutoff assumption, and Markov assumption sequentially, and observe the reduction from an $8$-fold integral, to a $6$-fold, to a $2$-fold and finally to a $1$-fold integral respectively, making it gradually more and more numerically feasible, see Section~\ref{sec:assumptions}.
 Some properties of $\calH$ and $\calH_\rmf$ are shown in Section~\ref{sec:properties}, and numerical evidences are provided in Section~\ref{sec:numerics}.